 Mr. Fakih is a strategic and successful business leader who employs his skills, expertise and experience into expanding Paramount’s brand to pioneer the halal market globally.
 He believes this can only be achieved by sharing his vision, knowledge and expertise with his management teams and franchisees in every country where he opens locations.
 Mr. Fakih aims to continue the swift growth of Paramount globally while continuing to promote excellent standards of food quality and service in Middle Eastern restaurants and to share the cuisine with diverse audiences.

-Mr. Fakih is currently a member of the Canadian Chamber of Commerce COVID-19 Recovery Leadership Council, CEO’s brought together to help Canada recover from the health and economic crisis, and a member of the Board of Directors of Restaurants Canada.
+Mr. Fakih is currently a member of the Canadian Chamber of Commerce COVID-19 Recovery Leadership Council, CEOs brought together to help Canada recover from the health and economic crisis.
+He is also a member of the Board of Directors of Restaurants Canada, a Director of the Empire Club of Canada, and a member of the Metroland Diversity and Inclusion Committee.

 In 2019, after a long legal battle against hate crime, hate speech and Islamophobia, the Ontario Supreme Court awarded Mr. Fakih $2.5 million dollars in damages for defamation against Kevin J. Johnston.
 Mr. Fakih continues to support communities who face hate crime and hate speech.
 He will donate collected money to an anti-hate fund.
 This legal battle not only creates precedent, it is also the largest defamation award in Canada.